 Pheochromocytomas and paragangliomas are rare.
 It is estimated that about 2 to 8 people per every 1 million people are diagnosed with these tumors each year.
-Around 15% of these cases are malignant.
+Around 15% of these cases are cancerous.
 Paragangliomas are far less common than pheochromocytomas.

 Pheochromocytomas affect men and women equally.
 The tumor can be diagnosed at any age, but it is most common between the ages of 30 and 50.
 Approximately 10% of these tumors are diagnosed in children.
 Age at diagnosis depends on whether the tumor is related to an inherited syndrome.
 People younger than 50 are more likely to have a hereditary pheochromocytoma (see Risk Factors).

-It is important to remember that statistics on the survival rates for people with a pheochromocytoma or paraganglioma are an estimate.
-The estimate comes from annual data based on the number of people with these tumors in the United States.
-Also, experts measure the survival statistics every 5 years.
-This means the estimate may not reflect the results of advancements in how a pheochromocytoma or paraganglioma is diagnosed or treated from the last 5 years.
+Experts measure relative survival rate statistics for tumors and cancers every 5 years.
+This means the estimate may not reflect the results of advancements in how a specific tumor is diagnosed or treated from the last 5 years.
 Talk with your doctor if you have any questions about this information.
 Learn more about understanding statistics.

 Statistics adapted from the websites of the National Cancer Institute and the National Organization for Rare Disorders.
-(All sources accessed February 2022.)
+(All sources accessed March 2023.)

 The next section in this guide is Risk Factors.
 It describes the factors that may increase the chance of developing a pheochromocytoma or paraganglioma.
 Use the menu to choose a different section to read in this guide.